rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 :arrow_forward: KEY TAKEAWAYS

 - Ubuntu is built off of Debian Linux, so tools that are compatible with Debian will probably work on Ubuntu.
-- Ubuntu comes with the [The app store for Linux](https://snapcraft.io/) built in.
+- Ubuntu comes with the The App Center built in.
 Thousands of applications are available.
 - Ubuntu supports the Gnome Project's [Flat Pack](https://flathub.org/) applications.
-- Ubuntu Supports [App Images](https://appimage.org/).
+- Ubuntu supports [App Images](https://appimage.org/).
 Linux apps that run anywhere!
 - If you are coming from MacOS, you can use [Homebrew](https://docs.brew.sh/Homebrew-on-Linux) to install packages.
 - Thousands of networking tools are available on [github](github.com)
-- The [Packet Pushers](packetpushers.net) network maintains a list of [Open Source Networking Projects](https://packetpushers.net/blog/open-source-networking-projects/).
+- The [Packet Pushers](https://packetpushers.net) network maintains a list of [Open Source Networking Projects](https://packetpushers.net/blog/open-source-networking-projects/).
 Most work on Ubuntu.

 ----------------------------------------------------------------